DCAN-Labs/dcan-nn-unet/doc/nnunet_model_evaluation.md

 # Creating a nnU-Net model using SynthSeg

 ## Introduction
 BIBSNet uses a nnU-Net model as its core component.
-The nnU-Net model is usually trained on not only real MRI images, but synthetic MRI images created by SynthSeg.
+The data set for training of a nnU-Net model consists of MRI images and synthetic MRI images created by SynthSeg.

 ## Scope of SOP
-This section covers the purpose of the SOP and the process it covers and why its important to follow the enclosed steps, like compliance and/or safety.
+In this document, we cover validation of model (both real and synthetic) data, creation of synthetic data, model training, model quality evaluation, and who to contact to add the model to BIBSNet.

 ## Contacts
 Every SOP should identify who the document is intended for, list roles and responsibilities, and contact information for coordinating personnel.